 8. Paris becomes an economic powerhouse in the Middle Ages.

-It became the main residence of the Kings of France in the 10th century, becoming a major economic powerhouse on the Right Bank, with the trade of wheat, fish and cloth along the river.
+It became the main residence of Hugh Capet, King of the Franks in the 10th century, becoming a major economic powerhouse on the Right Bank, with the trade of wheat, fish and cloth along the river.

 A large market was founded in 1110 called the Marché les Halles in the center of what is today the 1st arrondissement of Paris.
 (The food market has now been moved outside the city to the town of Rungis on the south side.)
 Today, the area is a large mall and metro station known as Chatelet-Les Halles.